Lovegraphy/WebXcrawler/README.md

-# WebXCrawler
+# WebXcrawler

-WebXCrawler is a Python tool for recursively crawling web pages and organizing retrieved content into files based on their types.
+WebXcrawler is a Python tool for recursively crawling web pages and organizing retrieved content into files based on their types.
 It provides basic functionality to initiate a web crawl from a specified starting URL and allows customization of the maximum depth of the crawl.

 ## Features